Fair Settlement

 • Liability: Required — pays the other party if you cause an accident

-• MedPay: Optional but valuable — pays your medical bills regardless of fault, no repayment required from settlement
+• MedPay: Optional but valuable — pays your medical bills regardless of fault; repayment from your settlement can be owed, but WV's made-whole doctrine limits it unless you are fully compensated

 • PIP: ❌ No (At-Fault State)